 From the tried and tested to innovative production methods and grower techniques, we keep raising the bar to grow quality berries

-Managing director Gavin drives an expanding business with more than 1,010 hectares under cultivation across Australia, producing three fruit lines.
+Managing director Gavin drives an expanding business with more than 1,010 hectares under cultivation across Australia, producing four fruit lines.
 Gavin and his brother Stephen leveraged off their family’s pineapple growing expertise to diversify into commercial strawberry production in 2000.
 By 2015, Piñata Farms had become a leading player in Australia’s strawberry market.
 Today, there are some 70 hectares of strawberries under cultivation.
 A portion of the crop is set aside for specialty BerryWorld varieties.
 Renowned for embracing innovative production methods and farming technologies, Piñata Farms became the country’s first large-scale grower to grow strawberries under polytunnels in 2015.
 Substrate strawberry production was established in 2016 in readiness for the first commercial harvest of BerryWorld Australia-branded fruit in 2017.
+Specialty BerryWorld raspberries followed in 2018.

 Wamuran-based strawberry farm manager, Jason Dipple, oversees the 12-month production cycle of our winter crop.
 About 56 hectares of strawberries are grown in the field and under polytunnels.
 As soon as the very last strawberry is picked, planning for the following season begins.
 It takes Jason and the strawberry crew about three months to prepare strawberry beds, cover with more than 250,000 sheets of plastic and set up irrigation lines before planting can begin.
 Approximately 2.5 million runners are planted in individual holes within the plastic – a process which takes several weeks.
 Jason has played an integral role in developing quality standards in our strawberry production since joining Piñata Farms in 2008.
 In 2015, his efforts were rewarded with a Queensland Strawberry Growers’ Association award for outstanding achievement.